Thomaarz/TServer/README.md

     // Send a message to the server myClient.sendMessage("Hey !");

-    // Send a message to the server and return the value that you has define in the server code int usersAmount = myClient.getInt("OnlineUsers");
+    // Send a message to the server and return the value that you has define in the server code (You have to define the value in the server class) int usersAmount = myClient.getInt("OnlineUsers");
     boolean newUser = myClient.getBoolean("NewUser");
     String welcomeMessage = myClient.getString("WelcomeMessage");